ruanchaves/old_website/_posts/2021-03-20-ray-wandb-transformers-integration.md

 {: .notice--primary}

-There are a few articles, notebooks and code samples that teach how to integrate Ray Tune and Hugging Face Transformers, but they either leave out W&B or do not work anymore due to changes made in the library.
+There are a few articles, notebooks and code samples that teach how to integrate Ray Tune and Hugging Face Transformers, but they either leave out W&B or do not work anymore due to changes made to the library.

 * [Hyperparameter Optimization for 🤗Transformers: A guide](https://huggingface.co/blog/ray-tune)